 Think you have failed a few times?
 Try failing for three years straight.
 Publicly.
 And (incredibly) expensively.

 “How not to land a rocket booster” from SpaceX.
 Check out three years of... well, how not to land a rocket booster.
 As one comment under the video suggests, this must surely be the most expensive video ever shared on YouTube.

 This is not an embarrassing instance of leaked footage.
 They shared their footage loud and proud.
-A shining example of growth mindset.
+A shining example of a growth mindset.

-With climate change, cuts to local services, refugee and homeless crises and many other issues to solve in our modern day there is a pressing need to act.
+With climate change, cuts to local services, refugee and homeless crises, and many other issues to solve in our modern-day there is a pressing need to act.
 We need to move faster.
 We need to be more effective in finding innovative solutions.
-Just as external factors such as technology, improved data and the rise of the social entrepreneur bring changes to the sector itself, so too are the requirements of tomorrow’s social entrepreneurs changing.
+Just as external factors such as technology, improved data, and the rise of the social entrepreneur bring changes to the sector itself, so too are the requirements of tomorrow’s social entrepreneurs changing.

 And change demands adaptation.
 We enable adaptation through a set of assumptions and attitudes we hold about ourselves.
 Otherwise known as mindset.
 And adaptation infers learning.

 It’s Growth Mindset that removes the self-imposed limits to your capacity to learn and engage in this constantly changing landscape.

 We can defined growth mindset as the belief that genetics do not determine your intelligence.
 That intelligence is a liquid capacity – one that, like the muscles in your body, can and are strengthened as a result of work.
 Like your physical prowess, your intelligence is not set in stone!
 Derek Sivers arrived at this rhyme (paraphrased here with apologies) that sums up growth mindset beautifully: